 About the Spotty Dog Challenge

-The Spotty Dog challenge has been set out as a periodized pyramid with reps going up, falling and returning higher than the previous high.
-This programming helps us build endurance within our training, and it’s an excellent way to demonstrate prioritisation programming.
-The chart below clearly shows the periodized pyramids of the challenge as it progresses through the month.
+The Spotty Dog challenge has been set out as a periodised pyramid with reps going up, falling and returning higher than the previous high.
+This programming helps us build endurance within our training and is an excellent way to demonstrate prioritisation programming.
+The chart below clearly shows the periodised pyramids of the challenge as it progresses through the month.

 What is a Spotty Dog?

 The Spotty Dog exercise is a variation of a Jumping Jack (Star Jump) perform in the sagittal plane as opposed to the frontal plane and includes an alternating arm/leg action for a full-body metabolic exercise.
-The exercise starts with your feet in a split stance and consists of switching from this position to the opposite while arms follow in a forward/backward movement within the sagittal plane.
+The exercise starts with your feet in a split stance and consists of switching from this position to the opposite while your arms follow in a forward/backward movement within the sagittal plane.